iomentum/cargo-scaffold/README.md

 ### Templating

 In any files inside your template's directory you can use [Handlebars templating](https://handlebarsjs.com/guide/).
-Please refer to this documentation for all the syntax about templating.
+Please refer to that documentation for all the syntax about templating.
 Here is a basic example if you want to display the parameter named `description` and if the boolean parameter `show_description` is set to `true` as described in the previous section.

 ```
 {{#if show_description}} {{description}} {{/if}}